OllieTerrance/Control/README.md

     array("device name", "description", "icon"),
     // ...
 );
+$places = array(
+    "directory path" => "icon",
+    // ...
+);
 ```

-Icons are PNGs, referenced by name (minus extension), and stored in `res/ico`.
+For devices and media, icons are PNGs, referenced by name (minus extension), and stored in `res/ico`.
+Place icons come from Font Awesome, leaving off the `fa-` prefix.

+Devices is required, the rest are optional (not specifying them will hide them from view).
+The first device listed should be the server Cream is running on.
 Multiple device names can share an IP address (e.g. a dual-boot computer), and will be displayed together.